 5.1 Introduction

+In the rest of this document, “Device Management Resource” is a generic term used to represent either <mgmtObj> or SDT DM <flexContainer> resources.
+SDT DM <flexContainer> specializations are defined in oneM2M TS-0023 [i.4], based on the Smart Device Template (SDT) data model, a model used to represent IoT devices in various IoT domains.
+When device management is performed with this type of resource, a [flexNode] <flexContainer> specialization shall be created as child of the <node> resource that represents the managed entity, and the <flexContainer> specializations that represent the SDT modules to perform DM operations are created as children of this [flexNode].

+In order to distinguish <mgmtObj> and <flexContainer> specializations, both between square brackets, the <flexContainer> specializations will be underlined: e.g. [memory] for a <mgmtObj>, [dmAgent] for a <flexContainer>.

-oneM2M uses <mgmtObj> resource for device management.
-For device management over the service layer, the <mgmtObj> that is used for the management of the managed entity is located at different places in case of the characteristic of the managed entity.
-In either of the case, there exists one driver or client on the managed entity that observes the update of the <mgmtObj> resource to perform management operation.
+oneM2M uses Device Management Resources for device management.
+For device management over the service layer, the Device Management Resource that is used for the management of the managed entity is located at different places following the characteristic of the managed entity.
+In each case, there exists one driver or client on the managed entity that observes, directly or not, the updates of the Device Management Resource to perform management operations.

-For ASN, MN and IN which has CSE, the <mgmtObj> is hosted on the corresponding ASN-CSE, MN-CSE and IN-CSE as child resource of the <node> resource that represents the ASN, MN and IN.
-The managed entity observes the <mgmtObj> directly to perform the management operation.
+For ASN, MN and IN which have a CSE, the Device Management Resource is hosted on the corresponding ASN-CSE, MN-CSE and IN-CSE as child resource of the <node> resource that represents the ASN, MN and IN, either as direct child of the <node> resource in the case of <mgmtObj>, or as child of the [flexNode] <flexContainer> child of the <node> for SDT DM <flexContainer>.
+The managed entity observes the Device Management Resource directly to perform the management operations.

-For ADN, the <mgmtObj> resource is hosted on the registrar CSE of the ADN-AE as child resource of the <node> resource that represents the ADN.
-The ADN-AE in this case should subscribe the <mgmtObj> resources under the corresponding <node> resource to receive notifications on any update of the <mgmtObj> resource.
-The ADN which is the managed entity in this case further perform the management operation based on the notifications received.
+For ADN, the Device Management Resource is hosted on the registrar CSE of the ADN-AE as child resource of the <node> resource that represents the ADN.
+The ADN-AE in this case should subscribe to the Device Management Resources under the corresponding <node> resource to receive notifications on any update of the Device Management Resource.
+The ADN which is the managed entity in this case further performs the management operations based on the notifications received.

-For NoDN, the <mgmtObj> resource is hosted on the CSE which is NoDN is connected to.
+For NoDN, the Device Management Resource is hosted on the CSE which the NoDN is connected to.
 As NoDN is not an oneM2M defined entity, the connection between NoDN and the CSE is out of scope of oneM2M and is implementation specific.
-In this case, the <mgmtObj> resource on the CSE under the corresponding <node> resource should be monitored to determine if any management operation need to be performed.
+In this case, the Device Management Resource on the CSE under the corresponding <node> resource should be monitored to determine if any management operation needs to be performed.
 This part is implementation specific and is out of scope of oneM2M as well.

 ----------------------- End of change 2 -------------------------------------------